 Loren Cordain says: “We can consume grain sprouts without fear of anti-nutrients.
 However, legume sprouts still appear to contain considerable concentrations of saponins – the secondary compounds responsible for increasing gut permeability.
 Alfalfa sprouts (which are actually in the pea family) have an especially high concentration.

 Consider their parent and decide.
-Sprouts are surely Paleo if the seed they came from is a Paleo food, such as a vegetable.
-If the sprout source is a legume or grain, sprouts are a no-go for Paleo.
-However, depending on individual comfort levels with incorporating non-Paleo foods, there could be room for some other types of sprouts in the diet.
+These little guys are surely Paleo if the seed they came from is a Paleo food, such as a vegetable.
+If the source is a legume or grain, sprouts are a no-go for Paleo.
+However, depending on individual comfort levels with incorporating non-Paleo foods, there could be room for some other types of sprout in the diet.